Web3-Pi/web3-pi-dashboard/README.md

 To **uninstall** the service, execute `sudo ./remove_service.sh`

-Alternatively, you can run it once.
-The program will stop when you close the console.
 ### or run one time

+If you do not want to run the program as a service, you can run it once.
+Note: Do not use both methods simultaneously.

 ```shell
 cd web3-pi-dashboard